usegalaxy-eu/ena-cog-uk-wfs/docs/manual.md

 before executing any of the automation scripts.

 *Note*: On usegalaxy.eu we are using our Jenkins server to schedule runs of the scripts for our COG-UK tracking efforts.
 If you are interested in having us schedule your own analysis runs for you, just ask us.

+### Troubleshooting

+As each script is running it will do the following:

+1. Create a new history and add the configurable script tag to it.

+   Note: The variation script will only do so after it has successfully uploaded all required raw data to the staging history.

+2. Tag its input history, *i.e.* the history with the data that this specific script run will be processing further with a `*-bot-scheduling` tag, where `*` will be the name of the script.

+   This tag will replace the messaging tag that the upstream script left on the history when it finished.

+   Note: The variation script is special again in that it will not tag an input *history*, but instead the specific *dataset* the links of which it is processing with `bot-downloading`.

+2. As the workflow execution proceeds this initial *scheduling* tag will be replaced with a `*-bot-processing` tag, and finally with a `*-bot-ok` tag indicating that the data in this history has been fully processed by the downstream script.

+3. If the script knows of any downstream scripts that can process its results further, it will now put corresponding messaging tags of the form `bot-go-*` onto its output history.

+   Downstream scripts will, everytime you execute them, scan your histories for ones with their recognized messaging tags.

+Once you have understood this tagging system, it is rather easy to handle problems with the scripts or the workflows they are triggering through Galaxy's graphical user interface.
+On the `User -> Histories` page you can filter your histories by name and tags, which allows you to quickly locate the various histories produced by the scripts at their different stages.
+If you discover something went wrong, you can usually trigger a re-analysis of the corresponding batch of data by removing, adding or changing a messaging tag.

+An example: Suppose that you have run the *consensus* script on data generated by the *variation* script.
+The consensus workflow got scheduled successfully, but then the consensus analysis has failed because of a server problem.
+Depending on the exact situation you will now have a *consensus* history tagged `consensus` or whatever you configured as the script's tag with some failed datasets in it, and a corresponding *variation* history with a `consensus-bot-processing` or a `consensus-bot-ok` tag on it.
+To allow a rerun of the *consensus* script on the same *variation* history you would simply remove that tag from it and add a `bot-go-consensus` tag instead, which tells the *consensus* script that this history still needs processing.
+You can then purge the failed *consensus* attempt and wait for the reanalysis.